 Current Research Interests

-- Community development with special emphasis on asset-based neighborhood and community development guided by local residents
+- Community development (with special emphasis on asset-based neighborhood development)

 - Community-based participatory research (CBPR)